konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/2plan.md

 ```
 {{% /expand%}}

-Next step: Transform to generate the output needed to deploy our app to Kubernetes.
+Next step: Transform to generate the output needed to deploy the app to Kubernetes.

 ## Planning using the UI